yehudasa/ceph/doc/man/8/monmaptool.rst

     will remove the monitor with the specified ip:port from the map.

-.. option:: --fsid uuid
+.. option:: --cluster-uuid uuid

-    will set the fsid to the given uuid.
-If not specified with --create, a random fsid will be generated.
+    will set the cluster uuid to the given uuid.
+If not specified with --create, a random uuid will be generated.

 Example